phasefx/cognitive-genepool/01-cognitive_genepool_field_guide.md

 ## Genes don't transmit meaning.
 They transmit *patterns that recombine and mutate*.
 Some offspring are worse.
 Some are better.
 The pool is richer than any individual instance.

-🚧 Draft — some rooms are still under construction Collaborators welcome.
+🚧 Draft — some rooms are still under construction.
+Collaborators welcome.
 If you want to help fill in the stubs, see the Contributor Guide.

 ## Session Zero: The Tone Contract